privacy-tech-lab/privacy-pioneer/README.md

 The `web-ext` cli is included in the project.
 Learn more about packaging and signing for release at the [extension workshop](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/).

+## Features

+By analyzing the HTTP requests of a site, we want to understand where requests are being sent, i.e, the first or third party receiving a request.
+Once we know that, we can look for the following types of information in web requests:

+1. Structured data (phone numbers, social security numbers, GPS coordinates)
+2. Tracking pixels (Facebook, ...)
+3. Fingerprinting libraries (fingerprint.js, ...)
+4. Detecting pure HTTP requests (i.e., no encryption via HTTPS)

+This is the current set of features for which we analyze the HTTP requests.

 ## Paper Publication

 A potential paper could have three sections: